SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 !!! note
     By convention, the name of the field must start with the name of your intake followed by the field name.

-**Example** :
+**Example**

 The product `technoexample` has a field called `environment` which is custom to this technology and does not exist in ECS.
 With the taxonomy manager, you can create a custom field
 `technoexample.environment`.
 This field will then be available in the [Custom Stage](#custom-stage)
 ![SEKOIA.IO Taxonomy custom field](../assets/operation_center/custom_format/taxonomy_custom_field.png)

-## Example
+## Practical example
-You now have all the knowledge to start developping your custom Intake !
+You now have all the knowledge to start developping your custom Intake!
 You can follow this example that uses different notions explained before.

 ### Context
-Let's suppose you want to develop a custom format for a firewall solution.
-This firewall creates two types of events :
+Let's suppose you want to develop a Custom format for a firewall solution.
+This firewall creates two types of events:

 - Traffic events
 - Audit events (When a user logs in to the device)

-Traffic events are structed like this :
+Traffic events are structed like this:
 ```bash
 traffic logs: {"date": "1651507525", "traffic": {"sourceip": "1.1.1.1", "destinationip": "2.2.2.2", "srcport": 50436, "dstport": 443}}
 ```

-Audit events are structured like this :
+Audit events are structured like this:
 ```bash
 audit logs: {"date": "1651507525", "username": "john", "role": "administrator", "status": "connect"}
 ```